richarddahl/uno/REFACTOR.md

 - [x] VendorEmailUpdated event is fully compliant with canonical Uno event serialization (ConfigDict(frozen=True), version field, pydantic v2 idioms)
 - [x] VendorCreated event is fully compliant with canonical Uno event serialization (ConfigDict(frozen=True), version field, pydantic v2 idioms)
 - [x] Implement canonical event serialization (strict, versioned)
-- [ ] Implement event upcasting and migration registry
+- [x] Implement event upcasting and migration registry
+  - EventUpcasterRegistry and versioned upcasting are implemented in uno.core.events.base_event and used in event classes (see InventoryLotSplit, inventory_upcasting.py for usage examples).
-- [ ] Implement snapshotting (pluggable, strategy-driven)
+- [x] Implement snapshotting (pluggable, strategy-driven)
+  - Snapshotting is implemented in uno.core.events.snapshots with pluggable strategies and store interfaces (see EventCountSnapshotStrategy, TimeBasedSnapshotStrategy, CompositeSnapshotStrategy, SnapshotStore).

 - [ ] Complete event store integrations (in-memory, Postgres, etc.)
 - [ ] Ensure all event replay logic reconstructs correct types (aggregate, value object, event)
 - [ ] Add event store roundtrip and error propagation tests
 - [ ] Document canonical event tampering/testing patterns for Uno users
+    - Document how to mutate aggregates and events for test purposes using Uno idioms.
 - [ ] Add note about logging output in tests and how to suppress if needed (pytest caplog, logging config)
+    - Ensure all test logs are suppressible/configurable for CI environments.

 - [ ] Implement or stub `uno.sql` for Postgres event store tests, or update tests to skip if not available